clockspot/arduino-clock/README.md

 **A digital clock with perpetual calendar, alarm, countdown timer/appliance timer, and day counter.** Written for the Arduino Nano at the heart of [RLB Designs'](http://rlb-designs.com/) Universal Nixie Driver Board (UNDB) v5.0, featuring a DS3231 real-time clock, and driving up to 6 digits multiplexed in pairs via two SN74141 driver chips.

-[The latest release can be downloaded here.](https://github.com/clockspot/arduino-nixie/releases/latest) Skip to [Hardware Configuration](#hardware-configuration) for details on how to tweak the sketch for your clock's hardware configuration.
+[The latest release can be downloaded here.](https://github.com/clockspot/arduino-nixie/releases/latest) Skip to [Hardware Configuration](#hardware-configuration) for details on how to tweak the sketch.

 ## Clock Operating Instructions